Applications provided by Standards Australia Limited

 - Your personal information may be disclosed to committee members of relevant technical committees and staff involved in supporting them.
 In the case of joint Australian/New Zealand draft documents, your personal information may be disclosed to committee members of the joint Australian/New Zealand technical committee and employees and contractors of Standards New Zealand located in New Zealand.
 Your information may also be shared by Standards Australia with its third party service providers.

 - Standards Australia does not endorse any content submitted by any user (including any comments, opinions, feedbacks, recommendations or advices).
 Although Standards Australia will use reasonable endeavours to review all significant comments received, Standards Australia is under no obligation or responsibility to consider, respond to, or action on any of the comments or posts.

 - Draft documents are provided solely for the purpose of Standards Australia’s Public Comment process and are subject to change.
 Draft documents are not to be used or relied on for any other purpose.
 Standards Australia recommends that users refer to the final published version of any standard or other technical document.

-- You agree that Standards Australia has no obligation whatsoever to notify you of any amendments or changes to any draft documents or even as to its withdrawal from publication, irrespective or the reason for any such amendment, change or withdrawal.
+- You acknowledge and agree that Standards Australia has no obligation whatsoever to notify you of any amendments or changes to any draft documents or even as to its withdrawal from publication, irrespective of the reason for any such amendment, change or withdrawal.

 - Draft standards and other documents made available via Public Comment are subject to copyright.
-Any reproduction, copying or distribution of drafts (eg by way of printscreen, snips, print as PDF) other than for your own public commenting purposes is prohibited.
+Any reproduction, copying or distribution of drafts (including by way of “Printscreen”, “Screen Snips”, “Print as PDF”), other than for your own public commenting purposes, is prohibited.
 Other persons can access draft documents and provide comments by registering through Public Comment.

 - Additional requirements for SIM: documents for committee purposes